HerouardMilo/Automation-Bot/README.md

 ## Dependencies

+- Run the Makefile to install all the required libraries :
-- Python 3.x
+1. Python 3.x
-- Tkinter (Included in the standard Python distribution)
+2. Tkinter (Included in the standard Python distribution)

 Feel free to use and modify the script according to your needs!